dart-lang/language/doc/life_of_a_language_feature.md

 As mentioned, alternative proposals should have their own issue and writeup.

-All proposals should be linked from and link to the the 'language reqeust' for the user problem/feature request they are trying to address.
+All proposals should be linked from and link to the the 'language request' for the user problem/feature request they are trying to address.

 ### External (outside of the language team) feedback